wu-kan/slurm-docker-cluster/README.md

 # Slurm Docker Cluster

-This is a multi-container Slurm cluster using docker-compose.
+This is a multi-container Slurm cluster using docker compose.
 The compose file creates named volumes for persistent storage of MySQL data files as well as Slurm state and log directories.